Loading

 Plans for an animated Spider-Man film by Phil Lord and Christopher Miller were leaked in 2014 and announced in April 2015.
 Persichetti, Ramsey and Rothman joined over the next two years, with Moore and Schreiber cast in April 2017.
 Lord and Miller wanted the film to have a unique style, combining computer animation with hand-drawn comic techniques inspired by the work of Miles Morales co-creator Sara Pichelli.
 The film required the largest crew of animators used by Sony Pictures Animation on a feature film.

 The film premiered at the Regency Village Theater in Los Angeles on December 1, 2018, and was theatrically released in the United States on December 14.
-The film grossed $384.3 million worldwide against a $90 million budget and received critical acclaim.
+The film grossed $394 million worldwide against a $90 million budget and received critical acclaim.
 The film won Best Animated Feature at the 91st Academy Awards—being the first non-Disney/Pixar film to win the award since Rango (2011).
 Filmmakers and animation peers have praised its aesthetics and acknowledged its influence on subsequent animated productions.
-It has since been regarded as one of the best animated films of the 21st century.
+Into the Spider-Verse has since been regarded as one of the greatest and most impactful animated films.

 Plot